-Name, Address and Age Year Term as a Director Will Expire Years of Service Principal Occupation(s) During Past 5 Years or Longer Number of Portfolios in AB Fund Complex Overseen by Director Other Public Directorships Currently Held by Director INDEPENDENT DIRECTORS Chairman of the Board Marshall C. Turner, Jr.,# 74 Class Three (2018) Each Fund: 11 Private Investor since prior to 2011.
-Former Chairman and CEO of Dupont Photomasks, Inc. (components of semi- conductor manufacturing).
-He has extensive operating leadership and venture capital investing experience, including five interim or full- time CEO roles, and prior service as general partner of institutional venture capital partnerships.
-He also has extensive non-profit board leadership experience, and currently serves on the boards of two education and science- related non-profit organizations.
+Year Number of Portfolios • Name, Address and Age Term as a Director Will Expire Years of Service Principal Occupation(s) During Past 5 Years and Other Information in AB Fund Complex Overseen by Director INDEPENDENT DIRECTORS Marshall C. Turner, Jr.,# Chairman of the Board 76 Class Three (2021) Each Fund: 13 Private Investor since prior to 2013.
+Former Chairman and CEO of Dupont Photomasks, Inc. (components of semiconductor manufacturing).
+He has extensive operating leadership and venture capital investing experience, including five interim or full-time CEO roles, and prior service as general partner of institutional venture capital partnerships.
+He also has extensive non-profit board leadership experience, and currently serves on the boards of two education and science-related non-profit organizations.
 He has served as a director of one AB fund since 1992, and director or trustee of multiple AB Funds since 2005.
-He has been Chairman of the AB Funds since January 2014, and the Chairman of the Independent Directors Committees of such Funds since February 2014.
-110 Xilinx, Inc. (programmable logic semi- conductors) since 2007 John H. Dobkin,# 74 Class One (ANMIF and ACMIF 2019) † Class Two (AGHIF 2017) AGHIF: 23 ANMIF and ACMIF: 14 Independent Consultant since prior to 2011.
-Formerly, President of Save Venice, Inc. (preservation organization) from 2001- 2002; Senior Adviser from June 1999-June 2000 and President of Historic Hudson Valley (historic preservation) from December 1989-May 1999.
-Previously, Director of the National Academy of Design.
-He has served as a director or trustee of various AB Funds since 1992 and as Chairman of the Audit Committees of a number of such Funds from 2001-2008.
-110 None
+He has been Chairman of the AB Funds since January 2014, and the Chairman of the Independent Directors Committees of such AB Funds since February 2014.
+96 Xilinx, Inc. (programmable logic semi- conductors) since 2007 Michael J. Downey,# Class One (2019) Each Fund: 13 Private Investor since prior to 2013.
+Formerly, managing partner of Lexington Capital, LLC (investment advisory firm) from December 1997 until December 2003.
+He served as a Director of Prospect Acquisition Corp. (financial services) from 2007 until 2009.
+From 1987 until 1993, Chairman and CEO of Prudential Mutual Fund Management, director of the Prudential mutual funds, and member of the Executive Committee of Prudential Securities Inc. He has served as a director or trustee of the AB Funds since 2005 and is a director and chairman of one other registered investment company.
+96 The Asia Pacific Fund, Inc. (registered investment company) since prior to 2013